Question: Natural Remedy to Reduce or Reverse Gray Hair?

 The name He Shou Wu means "black-haired Mr. He" in Chinese.
 This name refers to a legend of an older villager named Mr. He who took this herb and restored his black hair, youthful appearance and vitality.

 He Shou Wu isn't right for everyone with grey hair, say TCM practitioners, which is why a consultation is recommended.
 If used improperly, it is thought to lead to emotional ailments such as anger or depression.
-Learn more by reading my article onaml He Shou Wu / Fo-Ti.
+Learn more by reading my article about using He Shou Wu / Fo-Ti.

 In Ayurveda, hair is associated with an imbalance in the pitta constitutional type.
 An imbalance in the vata constitutional type, aggravated by stress, is also associated with premature greying.

-A herb that is used in Ayurveda for gray hair is called bringaraja, translated as "king of the hair".
+A herb that is used in Ayurveda for gray hair is called bhringaraj, translated as "king of the hair".
 It is taken by mouth to support the liver and kidney energies and is thought to be particularly good at balancing pitta, however, there aren't any studies on the safety or effectiveness of this herb.
 It is also an ingredient in Ayurvedic hair oils and tonics, which are applied topically to the scalp.
 Read my article on bhringaraj oil.